-- To do scientific research on NE Iceland nature with focus on NE Iceland natural phenomenon.
+- To do scientific research on Northeast Iceland nature with focus on Northeast Iceland natural phenomenon.

-- To collect data and references regarding the natural history of NE Iceland.
+- To collect data and references regarding the natural history of Northeast Iceland.

-- To promote acceptable land use, nature conservation and environmental education for schools in NE Iceland
+- To promote acceptable land use, nature conservation and environmental education for schools in Northeast Iceland

 - Spring census of waterfowl

 - Mid-winter bird count (Christmas Bird Count)